ai-ku/semeval13-task13/trial_data/README.txt

 TASK OVERVIEW:

-Word Sense Disambiguation (WSD) aims to identify which sense of a word is present in a context.
-Certain contexts may evoke more that one sense to a reader; that is, multiple senses can be applicable to a given word usage, with different degrees of applicability.
-For example, consider the usages of "paper" in the sentences
+Previous SemEval tasks on word senses have largely assumed that each usage of a word is best labeled by a single sense.
+In contrast, Task 13 proposes that usages should be labeled by all senses that apply, with weights indicating the degree of applicability.
+This multi-sense labeling effectively captures both cases where related senses from a fine-grain sense inventory apply and where contextual ambiguity enables alternate interpretations.
+We illustrate this with three example sentences:

- (1) "The student submitted her paper by email"
+ 1. The student loaded paper into the printer
- (2) "The student loaded paper into the printer"
+ 2. The student submitted her paper by email.
- (3) "The student handed her paper to the teacher at the beginning of class"
+ 3. The student handed her paper to the teacher at the beginning of class

-The first sentence evokes the WordNet sense for an essay, while the second sense evokes the sense for a physical material.
-In contrast the third sentence could evoke both the WordNet senses since the student is submitting an essay but is also referring to a specific physical object.
-Task 13 is designed specifically to detect such usages and label them according with which senses might apply.
+according to the first two senses of paper in WordNet 3.1:

-The task is based on the Graded WSD problem (Erk et al, 2009), where usages of a word are labeled with one or more senses, each of which is rated for how applicable it is.
-We refer to these as graded word sense (GWS) annotations.
+ 1) paper - a material made of cellulose pulp derived mainly from wood or rags or certain grasses

-Labeling word usages with multiple senses (which may be additionally weighted) greatly increases the amount of labeled data necessary for training a supervised WSD system.
-Therefore, this task proposes using Word Sense Induction (WSI) as a solution to the training data bottleneck.
-WSI automatically learns the senses of a word and the features for those senses based on its usages, which removes the need for explicitly labeled training data.
+ 2) paper - an essay, especially one written as an assignment

-Three types of evaluations are used in this task:
+The first sentence refers to the material sense of paper, while the second sentence refers to the essay sense of paper.
+In contrast, both senses are possible interpretations in the third sentence, though with different degrees;

-1) A series of unsupervised soft-clustering evaluations on the GWS annotations of the induced and gold standard senses
+here, the usage evokes separate properties of the concept of its form (a cellulose material) and purpose (an assignment), which are themselves distinct senses of paper.
+Similar multi-label conditions may also be constructed for word uses where a reader perceives multiple, unrelated interpretations due to contextual ambiguity.
+While most previous work on WSD makes a best guess as to which interpretation is correct, Task 13 opts to make explicit the ambiguity explicit in the multi-sense labeling.

-2) A series of supervised Graded WSD evaluations where the induced sense annotations are first transformed into the gold standard sense inventory and then the transformed annotations are directly compared the gold standard annotations
+TASK:

-3) An extrinsic evaluation based on lexical substitution where systems are asked use their induced sense inventory to rank paraphrases of a word in context
+Task 13 evaluates Word Sense Induction (WSI) and Unsupervised WSD systems in two settings (1) a WSD task for Unsupervised WSD and WSI systems, (2) a clustering comparison setting that evaluates the similarity of the sense inventories for WSI systems.
+Participants are presented examples contexts of each word and asked to label each usage with as many senses as they think are applicable, along with numeric weights denoting the relative levels of applicability.

-DATA PACKAGE SUMMARY:  (v1.1)
+DATA PACKAGE SUMMARY:  (v1.2)

 This download package contains the necessary data for testing and evaluating Graded WSD systems that use induced senses.